By Kit Weber and Claire Yetzer

 College dorm rooms are notorious for filth but mold is just another issue for Ohio Wesleyan University students.

-Ohio Wesleyan University (OWU) students living in the older residence halls on campus have been complaining about mold and leaks within the buildings.
+Ohio Wesleyan University (OWU) students living in Smith and Hayes Residence Halls on campus have been complaining about mold and leaks within the buildings.

 “At the beginning of the year, we had a lot of mold in our room to the point where the bottom of our curtains were covered and had to be thrown away.
 They eventually came and cleaned it with bleach and gave us new curtains but there is still some on the walls,” Sophomore Ari McPheters said.